ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Keep chord distance in a chordstream at a 1/1 or higher interval.** Anything denser than that can hurt readability.
 - **Occasional hands can be used in streams, so long as they are separated by at least one measure (4 beats).**

-If a Hard difficulty is required and used as the *lowest difficulty* of a beatmapset, it should follow these guidelines in addition to the ones above:
+If a Hard difficulty is required and used as the *lowest difficulty* of a beatmapset, it should also follow these guidelines:

 - **Chords within streams are discouraged.** The density of these patterns is often too difficult for players of this skill level, especially when used on the lowest difficulty of a beatmap set.
 However, using a chord at the beginning/end of a stream is fine.
 - **Short-term slider velocity changes should be used cautiously.** Changes should only happen for sections of different pacings and the slider velocity should not be drastically variable.